Bet on SSE Airtricity League First Division ⚽

 League of Ireland First Division Title Winners

-The team that finishes top of the League of Ireland First Division table is also known as the title winner, which brings with it a trophy and a place in the Premier Division the following year.
+The team that tops the League of Ireland First Division table is crowned the title winner, earning a trophy and promotion to the Premier Division for the next season.

 League of Ireland First Division Promotion

-Four teams compete in the end-of-season play-offs in the First Division, so if you back a team to win promotion and they do so through the play-offs, your bet will be successful.
-You might also be able to predict the sides that will finish in the play-off spots from second to fifth.
+Four teams participate in the end-of-season playoffs in the First Division.
+If you wager on a team to earn promotion and they do so through the playoffs, your bet will be successful.
+Additionally, you can predict the teams that will finish in the playoff positions from second to fifth.

 League of Ireland First Division Relegation

-There is no relegation in the League of Ireland First Division, although some bookmakers may offer the chance to bet on the team that will finish bottom of the league.
-In the 2022 season, Athlone Town (with just two points from their first 13 matches) look set to finish ninth out of nine.
+There is no relegation in the League of Ireland First Division.
+However, some bookmakers may provide the opportunity to bet on the team that will finish bottom of the league.
+In the 2022 season, Athlone Town, with just two points from their first 13 matches, appear likely to finish 9th out of 9.

 Tips and Tricks

-Here at Irishluck, our authors and tipsters are experts in their fields.
-In many cases they are successful sports bettors themselves, so you can trust what they have to say.
-Here are some tips and tricks which should help you to get started in the world of League of Ireland First Division betting.
+At Irishluck, our authors and tipsters are experts in their fields, often successful sports bettors themselves.
+Here are some tips and tricks to help you get started in the world of League of Ireland First Division betting.

 League of Ireland First Division Top Teams